mdn/curriculum/curriculum/1-precursor/2-environment.md

 - Standard folder structure

-- File naming best practices for the web — no spaces, lower case, choosing a reasonable separator like a hyphen or underscore.
+- File naming best practices for the web — no spaces, lowercase, choosing a reasonable separator like a hyphen or underscore.

 - Basic file organization best practices

-- Creating, moving, and deleting files and folders using explorer/finder
+- Creating, moving, and deleting files and folders using Explorer/Finder

 - Searching for files and folders

-- Dealing with file extensions (e.g. turning off "Hide extensions for known file types" in windows, showing dot files (.env, etc.))
+- Dealing with file extensions (e.g. turning off "Hide extensions for known file types" in Windows, showing dot files (`.env`, etc.))

 - Learning how file types are associated with applications